nilesh2014/Compiler/README.md

 # Compiler
-Compiler fro C like language
+Compiler for C like language